Memphis Redbirds: Rivals

 Memphis' chief rivals have been those based in Nashville.
 Located approximately 200 mi to the northeast and connected to Memphis by Interstate 40, Nashville has fielded several teams which have competed in the same leagues as Memphis' teams since the late 19th century.
 The Redbirds entered the rivalry when they joined the Pacific Coast League in 1998.
 The teams have been division rivals ever since.
 In 2009, Memphis clinched the American Conference North Division title, finishing the season just two games ahead of Nashville, which spent the majority of the season in first place.
 Similarly, Memphis finished the 2014 season two-and-a-half games ahead of Nashville despite trailing the Sounds for most of the season.
 In 2021, both teams were placed in the Southeast Division of the Triple-A East.
 This became the International League in 2022, and both clubs were realigned into its West Division.
-As of the completion of the 2025 head-to-head series, the Sounds lead the 28-year rivalry against the Redbirds with a record of 243–203 in 445 meetings.
+Memphis won the 2026 first-half title on the last day of the half with a win at home over Nashville.
+As of the completion of the 2026 head-to-head series, the Sounds lead the 29-year rivalry against the Redbirds with a record of 250–214 in 464 meetings.

 From 2012 to 2015, the two teams competed in the I-40 Cup Series, a season-long, 16-game promotional series between the clubs.
 Whichever of the two won the most games played between them was declared the winner and got to keep the trophy cup until the next season.
 The losing team donated game tickets to a charity selected by the winner.
 The Sounds won the inaugural 2012 contest (9–7), and Memphis won the 2013 series (7–9).
 The teams tied the 2014 and 2015 series (both 8–8), but the Redbirds retained the title in both instances.
 The teams discontinued the promotion after the 2015 season.